brucemack/kc1fsz-rc1/README.md

 in the digital audio path:

 _"In some/many of those cases Rx audio is processed directly from the discriminator or quadrature detector so the RX audio interface stage needs to accommodate response tailoring, and the TX audio from controller directly interfaces to phase or FM modulators - each of which has to be treated differently."_

+The [Link Communications RLC Club Controller manual](http://s230753592.onlinehome.us/ftp/rlc-club/manuals/club_154.pdf) has some interesting description of audio interfacing around page 22.
+This is worth a study.

 Transmit Bandwidth Limit
 ------------------------